Fort Sill celebrates Independence Day with a ‘Salute to the Nation’

+FORT SILL, Okla.
+(July 4, 2023) — Fort Sill held its annual Fourth of July ceremony with the traditional musical Salute to the Nation with the 77th Army Band and the Fort Sill Salute Battery, July 4, 2023.

+While the thunder of artillery is not an uncommon sound, both inside and outside the confines of Fort Sill, Tuesday’s celebration of the Nation’s 247th birthday brought a few extra booms, a new musical composition and the introduction of 22 basic trainees who will swear in as newly-minted American citizens later this week.

 Spc.
-Sika Dzidzonu is one of 22 basic trainees looking forward to citizenship and serving her adopted country.
+Sika Dzidzonu is one of those trainees looking forward to citizenship and serving her adopted country.
 She immigrated from Togu, West Africa to the United States 12 years ago and was immediately moved by the abundance of opportunities.

-She, along with her teammates were honored July 4, 2023 at Fort Sill's Salute to the Nation Independence Day celebration.
-She will take the oath of citizenship July 7 at Fort Sill.
+“I wanted to give back to this country that has given so much to me,” Dzidzonu said.
+“For me, today’s celebration is all about freedom.
+Today is also my celebration of becoming a U.S. citizen and to me, that’s very special.”

+Col. Mike Barefield, Fires Center of Excellence and Fort Sill chief of staff, applauded the trainees and described them as the epitome of the hope and opportunity that continues to draw people from all walks of life to seek citizenship and serve the nation.

 |Date Taken: